learn-co-curriculum/dsc-capstone-submissions-campus/README.md

 ### URL Submission in Canvas

 There is an additional Canvas assignment where you will just enter the URL for your project's GitHub repository.
-This is located in the "Milestones" topic in this course as "Phase X Project - GitHub Repository URL."
+This is located in the "Milestones" topic in this course as "Capstone Project - GitHub Repository URL."

 ## Project Review

-You have until the end of the week to present your project and submit it for review.
-You will receive a grade of P (Pass) or NP (No Pass) - you must pass in order to move to the next phase with your cohort.
-Your teacher will grade your submission and give you feedback, typically early in the week after you submit.

-Which review process you receive will depend on whether you passed the code challenge, as described below.

-### Passed Code Challenge: Check for Completion

-If you passed the code challenge, your teacher will review your project to check that it is complete.
-Your project will pass if you have completed and submitted all project deliverables.
-Your project will not be graded using the project rubric at the bottom of the project assignment, although you may find it helpful for guiding your project.

-### Did Not Pass Code Challenge: Rubric Grading

-If you did not pass the code challenge, your teacher will use the rubric at the bottom of the project assignment to grade your submission.
-You can earn 0, 1, or 2 points on each rubric element.
-Your project will pass if it earns at least 50% of the points available.
+You have until the middle of the second Capstone week to create and submit your Minimum Viable Product (MVP), which includes your project repo and presentation.
+Projects will be reviewed by your teachers by the end of the week.

+Teachers will review your project using the rubric at the bottom of the "Capstone Project" assignment in the Milestones module.
+Each element can receive a rating of "Complete", "MVP", or "Not Complete".
+You will pass and receive a score of "P" if **all elements are rated "MVP" or "Complete"**.
+You will not pass and receive a score of "NP" if **any elements are rated "Not Complete"**.

+If your project does not pass on the first review, you will have an option to re-submit your project in the middle of the final week for a second review.
+Your project must pass this second review for you to graduate with your cohort.

 ## Conclusion

 Thank you for your hard work on this project - you're going to do great!
 Remember that future employers will also look at your projects when deciding whether to hire you, so having complete, polished projects will help you tremendously not only to pass this assignment, but also to get the job you want after you graduate.

-If you have any questions about the project submission or review process, don't hesitate to ask your teacher.
+If you have any questions about the Capstone submission or review process, don't hesitate to ask your teacher.